 Many people with tinnitus tend to notice it more at night because it is typically quiet at night.
 Day time, for most people, is filled with sound, and night is associated with quiet.

 Around 10% of people with tinnitus report having difficulty sleeping and they often state that falling asleep is one of their most significant daily challenges.
 As a result, sleep deprivation is a common side effect of this condition.
 To make matters worse, sleep deprivation can intensify the symptoms of tinnitus.
 Insomnia is a sleep disorder that is characterized by difficulty falling asleep and or staying asleep.
 People with insomnia have one or more symptoms such as difficulty falling asleep, waking up often during the night, and having trouble going back to sleep.

-1. Relaxing time before bed
+1. Relax before bed time

-2. Limit screen time and light exposure
+2. Limit screen time and blue light exposure

 5. The sound pillow

-Can Melatonin Help Sleep With Tinnitus?
+Can Melatonin Help Me Sleep With Tinnitus?

-What You Can Do – A Quick Summary
+What You Can Do: A Quick Summary

 Follow some or all of the five healthy sleep habits recommended above for one month and monitor your progress.
 Let us know what works best for you.
 If it works well, keep at it!
 Additional techniques to try, if the items listed above, such wearing a sleep mask, and avoiding products that emit blue light, do not help include: